francium10/RegComply-AI/README.md

 ## Overview

-RegComply AI is a React-based application that provides instant AI-powered compliance analysis for FDA 510(k) medical device submissions.
+RegComply AI is a Ai platform that provides instant AI-powered compliance analysis for FDA 510(k) medical device submissions.

 ## Features